abcpdo/star-stacker/README.md

 **under development**

 To run: put your pictures in the input folder, titled numerically (1-index).
 Then execute the main.py script.
-Output in output folder.
+Outputs to output folder.